 Spring is coming, which means it’s the ideal time to prepare for Spring cleaning.
-Before you begin your Spring cleaning, though, we highly recommend you spend some quality time reviewing your internal cleaning processes.
+Before you begin your Spring cleaning, though, we highly recommend you spend some quality time reviewing your internal hotel cleaning processes.
 While reviewing them determine when, where, and how you can make improvements and adjustments.
 The goal is to maintain the Spring cleaning energy year round.

 Figure Out What’s Actually Going On, and Then Open the Channels of Communication